Getting Started with Agent Builder

 • Prompt Chaining: Connect prompts across steps to build context-aware, iterative responses.

-• Secure Collaboration: Assign view, edit, or run access while retaining control over your workflow assets.
+• Secure Collaboration: Assign view, edit, or run access while retaining control over your assets.

-• Embedded Expertise: Weave in prior art and work product through embedded files, or documents that are always available in workflow for consistency.
+• Embedded Expertise: Weave in prior art and work product through embedded files, or documents that are always available in Workflow agents for consistency.

 Best Practices